sabith-th/kibana-csv-export/README.md

 # Kibana CSV Export

-The csv_export folder contains a modified version of doc_table components compatible with Kibana OSS 6.3.0.
+The csv_export folder contains a modified version of doc_table components compatible with Kibana OSS 6.3.x.
 This adds an export as csv feature to your searches in discover.

 Copy the contents of the folder to `kibana/src/ui/public/doc_table` and replace the existing files there.
 After that delete the `optimize` folder and the next time you run kibana, it will rebuild the components and the export feature will be available.

-For 6.8.x versions, use the code from branch 6.8.0.
+This patch might work with other Kibana OSS upto 6.6.x, and for 6.8.x onwards you may use the code from 6.8.0 branch.
+If you run into any issue, just let me know and I might be able to help.

 I've created this patch since the csv export feature is not available in Kibana OSS versions and the csv patch maintained by [fbaligand](https://github.com/fbaligand/kibana/releases) is not compatible with Kibana 6.